 The boarding-axe sharpened, the cutlasses bared.

-I never will lower this black flag we bear;
+I'll never lower this black flag we bear;

 If the sea be denied us, we'll fly through the air!
 (Chorus)

-It's mine to divide; it's yours to obey;
+'Tis mine to divide; 'tis yours to obey;

 I claim not a portion; I ask but for mine –